echoDaveD/EHSMonitor/README.md

 By default the build command will build the executable in a debug configuration.
 As this is an early development release, this is fine.
 The executable will be located at `./.build/debug/EHSMonitor` inside your local copy of the repository.

 Run the executlabe via `./.build/debug/EHSMonitor --config $PathToConfigurationFile`

+## Upgrade docker image

+- Stop docker container `docker stop ehsmonitor`
+- Build the new docker image (it is recommended to create a new docker image, so can always go back) `docker build -t ehsmonitor_new EHSMonitor/.`
+- Run the new docker image `docker run --restart=always --device=/dev/ttyUSB0 -v /root/EHSMonitor_dockervolume:/media/persistvol --name ehsmonitor_new -dt ehsmonitor_new`

+If Anything is Fine, you can delete the old container/image and repeat it without the _new suffix

+- Remove docker container  `docker rm ehsmonitor`

 ## Home Assistant Integration